statamic/docs/content/collections/docs/upgrade-guide.md

 - Your own Statamic site repos can be `public`
 - Dependencies can be updated (to take advantage of fixes and features) without needing a Statamic core update or patch release

-### Don't reinvent Laravel's wheels
+### Reinventing Laravel's wheels is silly

 Statamic v3 is built as a _Laravel package_ instead of a "complete" application like v2.
 This makes it drop-in friendly for existing Laravel applications and  your own Statamic sites will be much easier to extend and customize, often without needing to make addons.

-To accomplish this we've had to follow more Laravel conventions, a positive thing in many ways, but resulting in numerous small changes.
+To accomplish this we've had to follow more Laravel conventions, a positive thing in many ways, which result in numerous small changes.
 For example...

 - Application-level configuration settings are in Laravel config files — PHP files in `config/statamic` — managed **only** on the file level.
 - Many behaviors can now be overridden in your own [service provider](https://laravel.com/docs/providers).